ConlanMcNamee/yummly_example/README.md

 #Creating the application
 If you cloned the final product you can test in in your web browser.

-If you cloned the basic setup below are the steps to making this application.
+If you cloned the basic setup below are the steps for making this application.
 ## Adding files
 Open another command prompt without closing the one running our lite-server.
 You will need need two new files for this application in our app folder.
 1. rxjs-operators.ts